nrwl/nx/docs/shared/node-tutorial/4-workspace-optimization.md

-# React Nx Tutorial - 4: Workspace Optimization
+# Node Nx Tutorial - 4: Workspace Optimization

 In this step of the tutorial, you will learn about the tools available to optimize your Nx Workspace.